2020 NHRA Drag Racing Series

 The 2020 NHRA Drag Racing Series was announced on May 14, 2019.

-It was the 65th season of the National Hot Rod Association's top drag racing competition, and scheduled for 24 races.
+It was the 65th season of the National Hot Rod Association's top drag racing competition, and was scheduled for 24 races.

 The season began under the title sponsorship of The Coca-Cola Company, as it had been since 2002.
 Coca-Cola's Mello Yello brand was once again promoted, as it had been for the previous few years.
 However, in September 2020 Coca-Cola, which had withheld a sponsorship payment during the NHRA shutdown, announced that it was ending its sponsorship of the series immediately.
 Since the agreement between the two sides was to run into 2023, the NHRA filed a lawsuit against Coca-Cola.

 On October 4, 2020, the NHRA and Camping World CEO Marcus Lemonis announced the two sides had struck a deal for Camping World to immediately assume title sponsorship of the NHRA's top series.
 This marks the second motorsport series for which Camping World serves as title sponsor, after the NASCAR Camping World Truck Series.